bitfocus/companion-module-audinate-dante-ddm/README.md

 See [HELP.md](./companion/HELP.md) for user documentation which is also what is displayed to the user when they click on the help icon in the UI.

+### GraphQL CodeGen

+GraphQL CodeGen generates TypeScript types based on the GraphQL schema and operations (mutations, queries, etc.)

+`yarn run graphql-codegen` needs to run during development upon the first run, and whenever the schema changes

 ## Development

 During development, you'll need to inform Companion where to look for dev modules (like this one).